Hanson038/Hanson038.github.io/README.md

 - Developed dashboards with Python and BI tools to monitor popular topics and trending games, enabling data-driven marketing strategies.
 - Improved user engagement by 25% and optimized marketing ROI by 20% through actionable insights.

 ---

-## **Highlighted Projects**
-### **Past Projects**
-- [**Naïve Bayes for Student Locations Prediction**](https://github.com/Hanson038/Hanson038.github.io/blob/827067c21510126dcf5345c1fcb0c572553e00f8/Project/Final_Project_Report.pdf): Implemented Naive Bayes to predict student locations, considering challenges posed by online classes during pandemic.

-### **Future Projects**
-- [**Chrome Browse History Analyzer**](#): This is the current project that I'm working on right now.
-The goal of this project is to gain a deeper insight for each person's browsing history when they use Chrome.
-The analyzer will generate dashboard for user to visualize their browsing history and potentially change their habits.
-- [**Auto finger Music sheet generator**](#): TBD, small fun ML project aims for better way to practice piano.
-This will provide finger number for any piano music sheet that it's extremly useful for people that struggle in practing/learning piano

----